Graylog2/graylog2-server/data-node/migration/Migration.md

 #### The file `datanode-security-config.yml`
 Convert the `GRAYLOG_PASSWORD_SECRET` to base64 e.g. by doing `echo "The password secret you chose" | base64` and put it into line 131 of `datanode-security-config.yml`

+### OpenSearch 1.3.x

+To run this with OpenSearch 1.3.x, replace the used Docker image `2.10.0` with `1.3.1` for all 3 services.

 ### Create your containers